Last updated: April 2026

 Saccharomyces boulardii is a non-pathogenic yeast originally isolated from lychee and mangosteen fruit in Southeast Asia in the 1920s by French scientist Henri Boulard.
 It was later developed into a probiotic after Boulard noticed that local populations used the fruit’s skin to manage cholera-related diarrhoea.

 Its most important property is antibiotic resistance.
-Antibiotics target bacteria, not yeast, which means S. boulardii remains active and effective even when taken alongside a course of antibiotics — something bacterial probiotics cannot claim.
+Antibiotics target bacteria, not yeast, which means S. boulardii remains active and effective even when taken alongside a course of antibiotics, something bacterial probiotics cannot claim.

 How S. boulardii Works in the Gut

-Once swallowed, S. boulardii survives stomach acid and reaches the intestines largely intact — an advantage over many bacterial strains that are partially degraded in transit.
+Once swallowed, S. boulardii survives stomach acid and reaches the intestines largely intact, an advantage over many bacterial strains that are partially degraded in transit.

-In the gut, it operates through several mechanisms.
-It competes with harmful bacteria and pathogens for attachment sites on the intestinal lining, making it harder for them to establish.
-It also strengthens the intestinal barrier by stimulating the production of secretory immunoglobulin A (sIgA) — an antibody that acts as the gut’s first line of immune defence.
+- Barrier support: It strengthens the intestinal barrier and stimulates the production of secretory immunoglobulin A (sIgA), an antibody that acts as the gut’s first line of immune defence.

 Benefits of Saccharomyces boulardii

-Antibiotic-associated diarrhoea
+Antibiotic-associated diarrhoea (AAD)

 Traveller’s diarrhoea